-For example, if you have a huge electric pylon in your garden you could get a very worthwhile payment in comparison to someone who has just a single pole, or out of sight underground cables may get a very small payment.
+For example, if you have a huge electric pylon in your garden, you could get a very worthwhile payment in comparison to someone who has just a single pole, or out-of-sight underground cables may get a very small payment.

-To qualify for payment the equipment has to actually be on your property, not just near it.
+To qualify for payment, the equipment has actually to be on your property, not just near it.
 The same goes for powerlines, they must be directly running over your property.

 Sometimes the payments can be relatively small, but the company may pay for 15 years at a time, so even a small annual amount might end up being a lump sum of a few hundred pounds or more.

 Wayleave payments are paid by your local electricity distribution providers of which there are 10 across the United Kingdom.
 These are the companies that own and maintain the network of electrical equipment in each area, not the energy company that supplies the energy to your household.

 Links below go to the energy companies relevant wayleaves page with contact details or forms: